libor-m/ngs-course/07-gtools.rst

 - http://bedtools.readthedocs.io/
 - https://bedops.readthedocs.io/

-1. Count the number of merged open chromatin regions overlapping with genes
+1. Count the number of merged open chromatin regions overlapping with genes or are within 1000 bp window on each side of a gene

 In the first exercise we will work with open chromatin regions based on DNaseI hypersensitive sites in file ``encode.bed`` obtained